bethz/bloomfilter/README.md

 - Here's a [paper](http://bit.ly/rgYdK3) that shows that you can similuate n hash functions with just 2 hash functions.

 - Python stores text in Unicode code points.
 A bit of knowledge is necessary to [process these properly](http://python-notes.curiousefficiency.org/en/latest/python3/text_file_processing.html).
+I used a provided wordlist that was Latin-1.
 In particular, the process of converting from a sequence of bytes (i.e. binary data) to a sequence of code points (i.e. text data) is decoding, while the reverse process is encoding.
 Latin-1 maps byte values directly to the first 256 Unicode points.
 Note that Windows has it's own "latin-1" variant called cp1252 but does not map all 256 possible byte values.
+Converting between and learning the nuances was an interesting learning experience.

 - A docker container was used to run this code and the pytest.
 # Unit Tests